hotdoy/grav-theme-hotdoy/README.md

 * Map

 # Attributions and sponsors
-* Thanks to [msi-deepin.com](https://msi-deepin.com) for sponsoring the integration of [Swiper.js](https://swiperjs.com/) in the product page header and modular.
+* Thanks to [msi-deepin.com](https://msi-deepin.com) for sponsoring the addition of [Swiper.js](https://swiperjs.com/) in the product page header and soon to come modular.